-General Fund - A fund established by South Dakota Codified Law (SDCL) 13-16-3 to meet all the general operational costs of the Cooperative.
+General Fund - A fund established by South Dakota Codified Law (SDCL) 13-16-3 to meet all the general operational costs of the Cooperative, excluding Capital Outlay Fund and Special Education Fund expenditures.
 The General Fund is always a major fund.